-This includes classes celebrating the Ashtanga tradition.
-Led classes like Basics, Vinyasa, Primary Series and Second Series are available every day.
+Classes celebrating the Ashtanga tradition include led classes Basics, Vinyasa, Primary Series and Second Series, which are available every day.
 In addition, we offer guided independent study classes called Mysore 5 days a week.

-This class is perfect for the student new to yoga and Yoga East.
-This class covers the fundamentals of Ashtanga, including breath, movement and postural form.
+Perfect for the student new to yoga and Yoga East, this class covers the fundamentals of Ashtanga, including breath, movement and postural form.
 Precise and methodical instruction is given at an even pace to allow for a deeper understanding of alignment and breath.
 Sun salutations, standing poses, seated poses and beginning backbends are introduced.

 Basics I begins with foundation and Basics II refines & deepens the principles of Ashtanga yoga with an introduction to modified inversions.